-DAY 1: Meet at lodge in the afternoon.
+Meet at the lodge in the afternoon.
 Settle into your accommodations and explore the grounds before going on a short hike on the Superior Hiking Trail.
 Return to the lodge with plenty of time to enjoy dinner and learn about the next days' adventures.
-Relax around the fireplace, enjoy hot drinks, and get acquainted with your fellow trip participants.
+Relax around the fireplace, enjoy hot drinks, and get acquainted with your guide.

-DAY 2: Start the day early with a hearty breakfast.
+Start the day early with a hearty breakfast and great coffee.
 Then head off for a day of hiking from Britton Peak to Oberg Mountain.
-Hike the 5.7-mile trail while taking plenty of time to enjoy the Maple trees at the peak of their fall colors.
+Hike the 5.7-mile trail while taking plenty of time to enjoy the maple trees at the peak of their fall colors.
 The maple and birch forest gives way to spruce, balsam, and cedar around the beaver pond.
 Enjoy a relaxing picnic lunch before finishing the hike and returning to the lodge.
 Enjoy some personal time and dinner.
 After dinner, there will be time to star gaze from the deck and enjoy the sounds of the Superior shore.

-DAY 3: Enjoy breakfast, and head out to hike the 2-mile loop around the summit of Oberg Mountain.
+Head out to hike the 2-mile loop around the summit of Oberg Mountain.
 Work your way around the summit for different overlooks in all directions, starting with Leveaux Mountain and Lake Superior, then Moose Mountain, and finally inland to Oberg Lake and the rolling crests of inland ridges.
 This hike is especially beautiful in the fall when the colors of this mountain are at their peak.
 After finishing the loop, enjoy a final lunch while viewing Lake Superior.
-Bid farewell to your newfound friends and begin the journey home.
+Bid farewell to your group and begin the journey home.

 TERRAIN/ROUTE CHOICES: The Superior Hiking Trail (SHT) is characterized by ascents to rock outcroppings and cliffs, and descents into numerous river and creek valleys crossed by attractive and functional bridges.
 The SHT traverses a rich variety of terrain and habitat types.
 Much of the trail is easy walking but you will encounter sections with numerous steps and steep grades.

-TYPE OF TRAVEL/DISTANCE: We will hike 3 and 6 miles each day with plenty of opportunities for exploration.
+TYPE OF TRAVEL/DISTANCE: We will hike 3-6 miles each day with plenty of opportunities for exploration.
 The group will carry lightweight day packs with their personal items and lunch.
 No previous experience is needed to complete this trip.

 WEATHER: The average temperature on the Superior Hiking Trail in early fall is 63 F degrees and rain is always a possibility.
 Weather in the area is strongly influenced by Lake Superior and can change suddenly.

-ACCOMMODATIONS: Lodging will be in a roomy condo located on the North Shore of Lake Superior.
-Typically there are 2-4 people per room, matched by gender or requests to room together.
+ACCOMMODATIONS: Lodging will be in a combination of lodge rooms and roomy townhomes located on the North Shore of Lake Superior.
 Each unit contains fully modern bathrooms.
-Enjoy the lake views from the deck and relax around the cozy fireplace.
+Enjoy the mountain views from the deck and relax around the cozy fireplace.